-Jamaica joined the SPP with the District of Columbia National Guard in 1999, with the first exchange taking place in October 1999.
+The partnership between the District of Columbia National Guard and Jamaica was established in 1999.
 Jamaica falls under the area of operations of U.S. Southern Command.
-The overarching purpose of the partnership is to enhance U.S. Southern Command’s ability to establish and maintain enduring military-to-military, military-to-security force and military-to-emergency response/disaster response agencies that improve long-term security cooperation relationships, while expanding partnership capacity.
-The partnership between the D.C.
-National Guard and Jamaica will enter its 20th year in 2019 and averages nearly 20 cooperative events each year.
+The purpose of the partnership is to enhance U.S. Southern Command’s ability to establish and maintain enduring partnerships that improve long-term security cooperation relationships, while expanding partnership capacity.
+Jamaica is a leader in the Caribbean for humanitarian assistance and disaster relief.
+The D.C.
+National Guard is proud to work with its partner in the Caribbean to enhance their influence in the region.